SPieterG/P5jsAutonomousSim/README.md

 - [x] Multi car support
 - [x] Simulating steering latancy
 - [ ] Interface for initializing cars and their parameters
-- [ ] Interface for selecting whats displayed on the graphs (rn just edit graph1object & key in ui.js)
+- [x] Interface for selecting whats displayed on the graphs
 - [x] simulating a full skidpad run offscreen and recording the loss determined by distance from the center line and rate of turn of the steering wheel
 - [ ] Performing an offline gridsearch over controller parameters
 - [ ] Visualzing the controller performance over the parameter space with some 2d graphs containing coloured dots